oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 	![Oracle Cloud console, Enterprise Summary](images/1-1-ent-sum.png " ")

 	Find the **Down** label in the Status summary chart.
 Clicking **Down**, opens a slide-out reporting all of the resources in a down state.
 The slide-out filter can be changed to quickly view all resources in any given state.
 This list can be sorted by name, status, and type.
 You can also search by name to quickly view the status of any given resource you may be concerned about.
 Clicking a resource name, will navigate you to that resource's homepage to continue an investigation.
-We will cover resource homepages and navigation later in this lab.
+We will cover resource homepages and navigation later in this workshop.

 	![Oracle Cloud console, Enterprise Summary](images/1-2-ent-sum.png " ")